Fundamental polytopes of metric trees via parallel connections of matroids: Abstract

 \section{Abstract}

-We tackle the problem of a combinatorial classification of finite metric spaces via their {\em fundamental polytopes}, as suggested by Vershik in 2010 \cite{Vershik1}, with a view towards applications in phylogenetics.
+We tackle the problem of a combinatorial classification of finite metric spaces via their {\em fundamental polytopes}, as suggested by Vershik in 2010 \cite{Vershik1}.

-In this paper we define a hyperplane arrangement associated to every split pseudometric and, for tree-like metrics, we use the combinatorics of its underlying matroid in order to compute the face numbers of fundamental polytopes and Lipschitz polytopes of tree-like metrics.
-We then develop some tools allowing us to apply our formulas to specific cases, and we briefly discuss the potential of our model beyond tree-like metrics.
+In this paper we consider a hyperplane arrangement associated to every split pseudometric and, for tree-like metrics, we study the combinatorics of its underlying matroid. \begin{itemize} \item We give explicit formulas for the face numbers of fundamental polytopes and Lipschitz polytopes of all tree-like metrics, \item We characterize the metric trees for which the fundamental polytope is simplicial. \end{itemize}